-Blood transfusion requires that the nurse is aware of the blood type of the patients prior to placing an order for blood components.
+Blood transfusion requires that the nurse is aware of the blood type of the patient prior to placing an order for blood components.
 This is because there are specific antigens present in each blood type, which may be incompatible with others.
 When such happens, the blood transfusion may not be helpful for the patient and may even create other health problems.

 Blood types are grouped according to the ABO system, which determines blood types based on the two antigens and two antibodies that are present in the blood.
 These are antigens A and B, and antibodies A and B. Below is a diagram explaining the 4 different blood types.

 Apart from the ABO blood group, there is also the Rh System.
-This system is centered on the Rh (or Rhesus) presence factor, based on the D antigen present on the blood of an individual.
+This system is centered on the Rh (or Rhesus) presence factor, based on the D antigen present in the blood of an individual.
 This is denoted by the use of the + or – signs after the blood type, indicating the presence or absence of the D antigen.
 The Rh factor is especially important when it comes to crossmatching of blood samples to determine compatibility.
 Simply stated, a patient with Rh+ blood can be transfused with both Rh+ and Rh- blood, while a patient with Rh- blood can only receive Rh- blood.

 Blood Components and Indications for Transfusion